Elv13/radical/README.md

 allow masks such as desaturation, tinting, invert or some matrix to be applied on the pixmap before it is being drawn.
 This function take the path/surface as only parameter and return the transformed surface.

+Other elements can be added to items such as prefix, underlay and siffixes.
+Those elements sometime need extra color groups.
+The `add_color_group` method allow to register such new category.
+For a common example, the underlay, it will be possible to pass `underlay_bg_focus` or `underlay_fg_disabled` colors or any other registered states.

+Some generic menu can also register beautiful namespaces using the `add_colors_namespace` method.
+For example, the tasklist namespace can be used by adding elements such as `beautiful.tasklist_bg_urgent` to your theme.

 ## Extending Radical